Skip to navigation Skip to content

 2

-Total assessable assets for aged care
+Total assessable assets for residential aged care and Support at Home

 The value of a care recipient’s assets is worked out in accordance with the assessment of assets under the Social Security Act.
 Refer to Division 1 of Part 3.12 of the Social Security Act – General provisions relating to the assets test.